leftstache/switchblade-core/README.md

 # switchblade-core
 The core to the java autoconfiguration library "Switchblade", an alternative to Spring Boot.

+Please note this is something I'm currently only doing for fun.

 - `mvn install`
 - include dependency in another project
 - Initialze and start app: